Menu

 12:15 - 1:15 PM: Lunch and Business Meeting.
 Boxed lunches will be provided at the Library for the Annual Business Meeting

-1:15 - 2:30 PM Session VII:
+1:15 - 2:30 PM Session VII: Cartography, Commerce, and Colonialism: 17th-century English Expansionism, Chair Lydia Towns

-S. Max Edelson—Mapping Rivers: Waterways, Cartography, and Colonization in Seventeenth-Century North America
+S. Max Edelson—Mapping Rivers: Waterways, Cartography, and Colonization in Seventeenth-century North America

 Noah Beissel—Barbadian Merchant Enterprise and Indigenous Traders: Exploration and Settlement of English Surinam, 1650-1667